 Avoid last-minute airport buys

-You’re best to avoid plants, etc being sold at the roadside, as you really don’t know where they’ve come from.
+- Never buy plants, etc being sold at the roadside, as you don’t know where they’ve come from.

 Rules on plants and seeds from the EU

 Generally, you can bring in plant material from the EU if it is:

 Be careful to check where the plant was originally grown – rules are based on this, not where you bought it.
 Traders in the Funchal market in Madeira (Mercado dos Lavradores) clearly displayed that plants were grown on the island and had their documentation on show.
 If they don’t, don’t risk it.

 However, there are important exceptions – the following are BANNED: